Hemali Bhuta

 Kandinksy (first abstract watercolor in 1910)

 Kandinsky, the very first abastract artist, taught art theory at the Bauhaus, the legendary german design&art school.
 He also conducted painting classes where he developped his studies on point and line forms.
 He understood point and line forms as a language of pure art beyond appearances that speaks directly to the human soul.The simple act of extending a point by drawing with pen or pencil on paper, has paradoxically made line one of the most powerful forms of artistic expression in the history of mankind.
+Well,that's the theory and if you want to see the practice, there is an exhibition running in London Lines of thought at the Parasol unit foundation for contemporary art which features fifteen contemporary artists who use line as the prominent element of their work.

 How simple is a line but how different it can be.
 Curved, straight, geometric, continous or broken, lines divide countries, boundaries, create surfaces, separate light from shadow.
 Line is the core element of nature and shows its extravagancy and complexity.